yschen25/Kuan_Message_Board/README.md

 <br/>
 <br/>

-1. Auto rotate background or you can use mouse to controll, it also enable mouse wheel zoom on PC.
-Enable pinch zoom or touch screen to rotate on mobile
+1. It has auto-rotate background but you also can use mouse to controll it, it also enable mouse wheel zoom on PC and pinch zoom or touch screen to rotate on mobile
 <p align="center">
    <img src="images/01.gif" alt="Kuan_MessageBoard" title="Kuan_MessageBoard" width="85%">
 </p>
 <br/>

-2. Seeing Random background everytime when you reload the website
+2. Random background everytime when you reload the website
 <p align="center">
    <img src="images/02.gif" alt="Kuan_MessageBoard" title="Kuan_MessageBoard" width="85%">
 </p>